 - Raspberries and Mango: I love to snack on both of these as a treat or use to make smoothies.

 - Pineapple: perfect for my Pina Colada Smoothie.

-- Strawberries and Berries: For muffins, berry crisp, breakfast bars, strawberry bars, breakfast bowls, and smoothies.
+- Strawberries and Berries: For muffins, berry crisp, breakfast bars, strawberry bars, and smoothies.

-- Frozen Spinach and or Kale: I use frozen spinach in my Green Eggs, Sweet Potato Egg Boats, Mediterranean Quiche, and Tortellini Soup just to name a few.
+- Frozen Spinach and or Kale: I use frozen spinach in my Sweet Potato Egg Boats, Mediterranean Quiche, and Tortellini Soup just to name a few.

 - Butternut Squash: Squash is one of my favorite vegetables.
 I love to roast this and add to quinoa salads or steam to make a puree.

 - Vegetable peels: this is one of my biggest money savers.
-I place all my vegetable peels in freezer safe bag and place into the freezer for use in my homemade stocks.
+I place all my vegetable peels in a freezer-safe bag and place it into the freezer for use in my homemade stocks.

 Of course, be sure to stock your freezer with your family’s favorites!

-- Cooked Rice and Cooked Quinoa: these pre-cooked grains make dinners a breeze to throw together last-minute.
+- Cooked Rice and Cooked Quinoa: Pre-cooked grains make dinners a breeze to throw together last-minute.